DigitalSilo/digitalsilo.github.io/_pages/home.md

 feature_row_left1:
   - image_path: /assets/images/fast.png
     title: Digital Silo is mighty!
-    excerpt: Digital Silo harnesses the power of the Azure cloud to supercharge the execution of tasks and business logic encapsulated and submitted in grains.
+    excerpt: Digital Silo harnesses the power of the Azure cloud to supercharge the execution of the business logic encapsulated in submitted grains.
 It can well scale-out when additional horsepower is needed or provide a close to real-time processing time and throughput.
 Digital Silo can accommodate hundreds or thousands of grains simultaneously without any compromise!
-    url: "#test-link"
+    url: digital-silo-is-mighty
     btn_label: "Read More"
     btn_class: "btn--primary"